alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 apt-get install aptitude
 aptitude update
 aptitude upgrade
-aptitude install git tmux # check: these should be already installed? shutdown -r now
 ```

 ## Installing Tor

-Log in again and do: `sudo -i `

 In a browser elsewhere, retreive the instructions for installing Tor from https://www.torproject.org/docs/debian.html.en